 6 Options On How To Cash Out Bitcoin

 There is not much difference between cashing out cryptocurrencies to cashing out money from your bank account.
+Instead of withdrawing from a bank account, you would remove money from a cryptocurrency wallet.
 Bitcoin ATMs allow people to cash out their money on the spot.
-Instead of withdrawing from a bank account, you would be removing money from a cryptocurrency wallet.

 The process of withdrawing cash from this ATM is quite simple.
 The machine requests that you transfer your cryptocurrency to a particular wallet address within a fixed timeframe.
 Once this process is confirmed, it releases your cash.

-Keep in mind, though, that problems may arise if you do not live close to a bitcoin ATM.
+Remember that problems may arise if you do not live close to a bitcoin ATM.
 Another problem is that sending cryptocurrency may take time.
 You will have to wait until your transaction is validated on the blockchain first until you can withdraw your cash.
-This process can take from ten minutes to hours, depending on a variety of factors.
+This process can take ten minutes to hours, depending on various factors.

-One of the most discouraging things about these ATMs is the fees and rates.
-These rates are often higher than when using an online service as you do not have time to determine the better options out there.
+The fees and rates are among the most discouraging things about these ATMs.
+These rates are often higher than when using an online service, as you do not have time to determine the better options.
 For example, you can open a new tab, search for an online service, and find another solution provider.

-Unfortunately, the ATMs can also be a hotspot for money laundering schemes.
+Unfortunately, ATMs can also be a hotspot for money laundering schemes.
+These machines being used for money laundering could become problematic for other users as there will be high surveillance.
 CipherTrace has found that they are frequently used to send funds to high-risk exchanges.
-These machines being used for money laundering could become problematic for other users as there will be high surveillance.

-Online services like Coinbase and Binance provide you with the ability to cash out your bitcoin into a bank account.
+Online services like Coinbase and Binance allow you to cash your bitcoin into a bank account.
 They are an easy solution if an ATM is not an option for you and do not require you to leave your home.

 However, some problems arise with these services as they usually limit the locations where they can cash out the funds.
 For example, Coinbase only allows you to withdraw your funds into bank accounts in the United States or specific European countries.
 This limitation can become problematic if you reside outside of these countries.

-Waiting times can also be a problem when it comes to using online services.
-In the United States, the average time it takes for money to reach your account is 4-6 days and varies by country.
-If you need your cash more immediately, this may not be the option for you.
+Waiting times can also be a problem when using online services.
+The average time it takes for money to reach your account in the United States is 4-6 days and varies by country.
+It may not be your option if you need your cash more immediately.

 3. Wallet Service

 Cryptocurrency wallets are not only there to hold your currency but also offer other services.
 One of these services includes the ability to cash out.
-It is simply a case of finding the right service provider to help you in deciding how to cash out bitcoin.
+It is simply a case of finding the right service provider to help you decide how to cash out bitcoin.

 The problem with getting your cash comes with the bank.
-Banks are heavily regulated institutions, which means that they generally do not favor cryptocurrency.
+Banks are heavily regulated institutions, so they generally do not favour cryptocurrency.
 Their reluctance to work with cryptos costs time and money to many currency holders.
-Due to banks requesting documents or blocking their transactions due to security reasons, people often avoid this option.
+Due to banks requesting documents or blocking their transactions for security reasons, people often avoid this option.

 Another issue is the wait time involved in clearing your BTC into your account.
 Banks may take longer than usual to clear the money as they need to ensure that it is not illegal money, for example, coming from a money-laundering scheme.

-Companies like Crypterium have tried to make this process much simpler by providing a smoother, less bureaucratic access to your cryptocurrency.
+Companies like Crypterium have tried to simplify this process by providing smoother, less bureaucratic access to your cryptocurrency.
 Instead of sending the money to banks, you can send it straight to a bank card.
-A few clicks and users can cash out bitcoin or any other digital currency and get money credited into their card’s balance.
+Users can cash out bitcoin or any other digital currency with a few clicks and get money credited into their card’s balance.